 - Plan your vegetable garden with enough rows so you don’t need to step into the garden to weed, water, plant and harvest.

-- Make sure you position your kitchen garden close to your house and in an area with as much sun as possible.
+- Make sure you position your kitchen garden close to your house and in an area with as much sun as possible with access to water.

 When and What to Grow in Your Kitchen Garden